-- .
-Body cleanliness and absence of body odor is of utmost importance.
+- Body cleanliness and absence of body odor is of utmost importance.
 Use of tobacco products or electronic cigarettes of any kind are prohibited during the clinical day.
 Use of scented cosmetics, colognes, aftershaves or perfumes are prohibited during the clinical day. - The school issued photo identification (ID) name tag and facility issued badge (if applicable) is to be worn at all times and in clear view.
 No additional jewelry may be affixed to the nametag.
 A lost nametag must be immediately replaced by ordering another through the school at the student's expense.
 Students will not be allowed in the clinical setting without their school issued picture ID name tag. - Clinical shoes must be of a non-distractive color, clean, closed toe, closed heel, low profile, rubber soled, and in good repair.
 Canvas, mesh, "skeleton" shoes, Mary Janes, neon colors, animal print, boots, or Crocs are prohibited.
 Socks or hose are to be worn while in the clinical setting. - Undergarments must be worn under the uniform and should not show through the uniform. - Hairstyle/facial hair is to reflect a professional appearance and not interfere with patient care.
 Hairstyles are to be conservative in nature and must be of a natural hair color.
 Hair longer than shoulder-length must be neatly pulled back from one's face and may not fall forward when providing patient care.
 Hair clips, headbands or barrettes used to pull back hair are to blend with hair color and not be distracting.
 All facial hair must be short, trimmed neatly, well groomed, and covered as specified per facility policy. - For security purposes, the face must be visible at all times.
 Dark tinted glasses are prohibited in the clinical setting. - Jewelry is limited to the following: - Earrings worn must be small in size and flat against the ear (non-dangling). - > Two sets of post earrings may be worn in the clinical setting. - Wedding and engagement rings are the only acceptable rings, but should not interfere with patient care and safety. - A watch with a second hand is required.
-Smart watches are prohibited. - > No other jewelry will be worn on any other visible part of the body, including tongue studs. - Clear retainers for body piercings may be worn. - > No other facial or other visible piercings are allowed. - Medical ID bracelets will be allowed. - Visible tattoos are prohibited and are to be covered at all times. - In general, fingernails are to be clean and short.
-In addition: - > Natural fingernails may not extend more than $\frac{1}{4}$ inch beyond the end of the fingertip. - > Artificial fingernails, extenders or overlays are prohibited. - Clear nail polish may be worn only if it is kept well-manicured and removable with acetone nail polish remover. - Chipped or peeling nail polish is prohibited. - > Gels, wraps, overlays, or shellac products are prohibited. - > All clinical site policies must be followed. - Chewing gum or candy is prohibited while in patient care areas.
+Smart watches are prohibited. - > No other jewelry will be worn on any other visible part of the body, including tongue studs. - > Clear retainers for body piercings may be worn. - ➤ No other facial or other visible piercings are allowed. - ➤ Medical ID bracelets will be allowed. - Visible tattoos are prohibited and are to be covered at all times. - In general, fingernails are to be clean and short.
+In addition: - Natural fingernails may not extend more than 1⁄2 inch beyond the end of the fingertip. - Artificial fingernails, extenders or overlays are prohibited. - > Nail polish is prohibited. - > Gels, wraps, overlays, or shellac products are prohibited.

-- Students are required to have a stethoscope, bandage scissors, penlight, black ink pen(s), black Sharpie, pocket notebook for note taking, a simple pocket-sized calculator and a hemostat with teeth. - At the end of each clinical day, students are encouraged to change from their uniform immediately.
+- ➤ All clinical site policies must be followed. - Chewing gum or candy is prohibited while in patient care areas. - Students are required to have a stethoscope, bandage scissors, penlight, black ink pen(s), black Sharpie, pocket notebook for note taking, a simple pocket-sized calculator and a hemostat with teeth. - At the end of each clinical day, students are encouraged to change from their uniform immediately.
 Remaining in uniform exposes both the student and their loved ones to pathogens.